UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

 A simple script
 ^^^^^^^^^^^^^^^
-In your file, enter the code
+In your file, enter the code below.
+(It's fine to just copy and paste this.)

 .. tab-set::
    :sync-group: os